The Young Composers Project

 This year, YCP is exploring the intersection of art and science.
 Prelude for Yuba Salmon is a collaborative adventure in musicianship, composing, and environmental stewardship.
 MIM’s Young Composers Project will team with educators at Sierra Streams Institute (SSI) and taken through a curriculum focused on the plight of the salmon and their importance to the environmental health of the region’s watershed.
 The curriculum will include both lab and field work.
 Students will then create a piece of music that responds to the their experience.
 The project will culminate in a composition to be premiered by the MIM Festival Orchestra during the 2014 summer festival.
 The experience, inspiration and process will be captured in a 20-minute documentary film, where the music created will also serve as score for the film.
 For more information about the Prelude, click on the above video.

 This year, YCP is exploring the intersection of art and science.
-Find out more about Prelude for Yuba Salmon.
+Find out more about this project and read student blogs: Prelude for Yuba Salmon.